Sarina Joos: 2023–24 season: Italian national champion

 This season, Joos and her younger sister, Noemi, decided to start representing their mother's native Italy.
 It was subsequently announced that Joos had made a coaching change and was now training under Linda van Troyen, Sindra Kriisa, and Lorenzo Magri.

 She made her international debut for Italy at the 2023 Tallinn Trophy in November, winning gold, before going on to win gold at the 2023 CS Golden Spin of Zagreb.
 In her first appearance at the Italian Championships she claimed the national title.

 Assigned to make her European Championship debut at the 2024 edition in Kaunas, Joos came sixth, including a fifth-place finish in the free skate segment.
 She said she was "so incredibly happy.
 I am glad I could show what I do in practices."

 Joos finished fourteenth in the short program at the 2024 World Junior Championships, but rallied in the free skate, coming fifth in the segment and rising to seventh overall.
 She said it was "great to be here with such a big Italian team."
 She went on to make her senior World Championship debut, coming twentieth.

 2024–25 season

 Joos began the season by competing on the Junior Grand Prix circuit.
 She finished tenth at 2024 JGP Latvia and at 2024 JGP Czech Republic.
 Going on to compete on the senior international level, Joos finished fifth at the 2024 CS Nepela Memorial and fourth at the 2024 Tirnavia Ice Cup.

 In early November, it was announced that Joos had returned to her former coaching team of Gheorghe Chiper, Zoltán Kelemen, and Kelsey McNeil.

 She subsequently withdrew from the 2025 Italian Championships in mid-December.

 2025–26 season

 Returning to competition in August, Joos opened the season by winning gold at the 2025 Robin Cousins Cup.
+She then went on to win bronze at the 2025 CS Nepela Memorial, gold at the 2025 Diamond Spin, as well as place fourth at the 2025 CS Warsaw Cup.

+In December, Joos won the silver medal at the 2026 Italian Championships behind Lara Naki Gutmann.
+The following month, she competed at the 2026 European Championships in Sheffield, England, United Kingdom, where she finished sixth overall, earning a new personal best free skate and combined total score in the process.
+"I'm super happy and super emotional," she said following her free skate, "I'm so happy that I could show the programs the way I did them in practice, as I trained them very hard every day.
+I'm just so grateful.
+So the biggest thank you to my team, to my coaching team, my parents, my sister for supporting me.
+I'm just super happy."

+2026–27 season

+Joos opened her season by placing second at the 2026 Tallinn Open.
+She later went onto place fifth at the 2026 CS Lombardia Trophy.